 Other volunteer opportunities include Tech Connect, being a teen madrich (classroom assistant), and community-wide events such as J-Serve and PeerCorps.

 Thanks to a generous donor family, a 3-night, 4-day trip to another part of the country provides teens worthwhile opportunities to explore their Jewish identity and to foster their own relationships with one another and Adat Shalom’s professional leadership.
 In partnership with Nosh & Drash, participants attend a learning series prior to and following the trip.
 This series prepares teens for the trip and provides them opportunities to gather and debrief after the trip.
 In 2016-2017, 27 teens attended the trip to the Paper Clips Project in Whitwell, Tennessee.
 In 2017-2018, 27 teens attended the trip to Philadelphia.
 In 2018-2019, teens traveled to New York City.
-In 2019-2020, teens travele to Atlanta.
-We are anticipating being able to travel in the spring of 2022 for our next Teen Trip, and will keep you posted.
+In 2019-2020, teens traveled to Atlanta.
+Our next trip has not yet been scheduled, but we will let you know when it is!

 General Teen Travel Goals: